Phonics

 In Year One, the children will consolidate their Phase 4 phonics skills before completing Phase 5a phonics (alternative spellings) in the Autumn term, Phase 5b phonics (alternative pronunciations) in the Spring term and Phase 5c phonics (further alternative spellings) in the Summer term.

-In Year Two, the children will consolidate their Phase 5 skills in the Autumn term before learning spelling rules, including prefixes and suffixes.
+In Year Two, the children will consolidate their Phase 5 skills in the Autumn term before learning spelling patterns, including prefixes and suffixes.

 Assessments are carried out half termly using Phonics Tracker, to identify children who are at risk of falling behind.
 Following assessment, phonics interventions are carried out using precise gap analysis.
 At the end of Year One, all children are assessed using the Key Stage One Phonics Screening Check, provided by the Standards and Testing Agency.

-When children have a secure knowledge of phonics, they will take home book banded books which have been banded according to their length and content.
-Children will be assessed using a fluency assessment which assesses the amount of words read correctly per minute from the end of the Autumn term in Foundation 2 and onwards.
+When children have a secure knowledge of phonics, they will take home books which have been banded according to their length and content.
+Children will be assessed using a fluency assessment which assesses the number of words read correctly per minute from Year One.

 Impact:

 At the end of a child’s time in Key Stage 1, the vast majority are fluent readers.
 They have a strong understanding of the alphabetic code and have the skills to tackle unknown words confidently.
-The percentage of children who pass the Phonics Screening test has been consistently above the national average.
+In 2024, 90% of children in Year One reached the required standard in the Phonics Screening check.
+90% of children had passed the Phonics Screen Check before the end of their time in Key Stage 1.
 This strong foundation enables teachers in Key Stage 2 to focus on developing fluency and prosody and comprehension.
-We also recognise the importance of children’s attitude towards reading and their genuine love of books.
-This is something which is a focus for all staff all the way through school and the wide range of reading enrichment which we proritise ensures that the vast majority of children read for pleasure and understand the magical world that books can unlock for them.
+We also recognise the importance of children’s attitude towards reading and their genuine love of books, therefore, this is a focus for all staff throughout school.
+The wide range of reading enrichment offered, ensures that most children read for pleasure and understand the magical world that books can unlock for them.

 Phonics Handbook